 In order to make an informed decision publishers must have a clear understanding of what they hope to achieve by opening up their data, the ways they will hope it will be used, and the types of users they wish to engage.

-The ODI open data licensing guide outlines the key considerations that inform licensing decisions, including how to select between the existing standard open licences.
+The ODI Publisher’s Guide to Open Data Licensing outlines the key considerations that inform licensing decisions, including how to select between the existing standard open licences.

 The Open Definition provides an agreed standard definition of open works and open licences.
 It clearly describes the licensing terms that must be included in an open licence.
 There are still many datasets published under licences that do not meet the terms of this definition.
 Publishers should have an awareness of the impact of specific licensing terms on whether their data is open and whether it can be easily reused by others.

 The Open Definition differentiates between required and acceptable terms that may be included in licences applied to open works and datasets:

 - Required terms are licensing permissions that must be present in order for a licence to be considered open.

 - Acceptable terms are those which may be included in a licence, so long as they don’t otherwise conflict with the basic definitions of openness.
 These terms typically place restrictions on how data is reused by placing limitations on the forms of its reuse.

 For example, the abilities to use and redistribute data are required provisions, while attribution and sharealike provisions are acceptable.